-Dog and Cat Vaccinations Boston, MA Protecting Their Health and Extending Their Life
+Dog and Cat Vaccinations Boston, MA Protecting Their Health & Extending Their Life

 An easy way to provide your pet with sufficient protection against rabies, Lyme disease, distemper, and other viruses is through dog and cat vaccinations in Boston, MA.
 It is very important to have pets vaccinated on a regular schedule throughout their life.
 Dogs and cats may lead very different lifestyles, but they all benefit from the heightened immunity that vaccines offer.
 At Back Bay Veterinary Clinic, we respect our patients’ unique needs by building flexible, tailored vaccine plans that sustain their immunity to illness for the long term.

 Why Is It so Important to Vaccinate Pets?

 While some pet illnesses can be minor and relatively easy to treat, others, like rabies and distemper, are life-threatening and may not be treatable at all.
 Vaccinating your four-legged family member greatly minimizes their infection risks and can spare them from stressful, costly medical care.

 Dog vaccines and cat vaccines are two distinct types of vaccines; each is specifically designed to increase your pet’s immunity to certain illnesses safely and effectively.

 To prevent the risk of over-vaccination, we offer 3-year rabies and DA2PP vaccines for dogs, and 3-year FVRCP vaccines for cats.
 We offer these vaccines for pets that have already had the 1-year versions.

 How Many Vaccinations Does My Pet Need Every Year?